streamlit/docs/content/deploy/community-cloud/manage-your-app/upgrade-streamlit.md

 - If Streamlit is not included in your dependency file, reboot the app as described above.

-  Note that we don't recommend having an incomplete dependency file since `pip` won't be able to include `streamlit` when resolving compatible versions.
+  Note that we don't recommend having an incomplete dependency file since `pip` won't be able to include `streamlit` when resolving compatible versions of your dependencies.

 - If Streamlit is included in your dependency file, but the version is not pinned or capped, reboot the app as described above.